Skip to content

 Is It Hard to Get Into Southwest Wisconsin Technical College?
 Acceptance Rate & Requirements

 Based in Fennimore, Wisconsin, Southwest Wisconsin Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 60%.
+The graduation rate is roughly 60%.

 Can I Afford It?